cubiq/ComfyUI_IPAdapter_plus/README.md

 ## Important updates

+**2024/02/02**: Added experimental [tiled IPAdapter](#tiled-ipadapter).
+It lets you easily handle reference images that are not square.
+Can be useful for upscaling.

 **2024/01/19**: Support for FaceID Portrait models.

 **2024/01/16**: Notably increased quality of FaceID Plus/v2 models.
 Check the [comparison](https://github.com/cubiq/ComfyUI_IPAdapter_plus/issues/195) of all face models.